 - Highlights: What to See and Do

 Toyosu Market offers a much different experience than the old market at Tsukiji.
 While you can’t get so close to the action, you’ll get a birds-eye view of the market.

 The market consists of three main buildings: one for the tuna and seafood auction, one for the wholesale seafood and fish market, and one for the fruit and vegetables market and sale.
 The buildings are connected by a public access walkway and observation galleries one floor above the market level.

 To access Toyosu Market and the walkways, head to Shijo-mae station; everything is signposted from there.

 As well as the tuna auction and markets, visitors can enjoy eating at around 40 restaurants, shopping for kitchen and cooking utensils, panoramic views of Tokyo, and multi-lingual information boards around the site.

 Admission to Toyosu Market is free, which gives you access to the viewing galleries, including the famous tuna auction.
 Visitors to Japan will no doubt find Japanese hospitality a refreshing change!

-That said if you want to understand what’s going on at the market, have a passion for Japanese food and would like to gain a more in-depth knowledge of Japanese culture, it’s worth investing in an experienced guide.
+If you want to understand what’s going on at the market, have a passion for Japanese food and would like to gain a more in-depth knowledge of Japanese culture, it’s worth investing in an experienced guide.
 Find out what’s available with our Toyosu Fish Market and tuna auction tours.

-Toyosu Market has been built with both the market and tourists in mind, here are six highlights for your visit:
+Toyosu Market has been built with both the market and tourists in mind; here are six highlights for your visit: